 Yes, later Christian authors, working from the text of the Bible and stories passed down to them, speak of these events being true, but why are there no Roman or Jewish historical writings that mention these astounding events?

 I am well aware of the various arguments that can be made, but I don’t buy them.
 It seems far more likely that these miraculous, astounding events never happened.
 Yes, Josephus possibly said:

 About this time there lived Jesus, a wise man, if indeed one ought to call him a man.
 For he was one who performed surprising deeds and was a teacher of such people as accept the truth gladly.
 He won over many Jews and many of the Greeks.
 He was the Messiah.
 And when, upon the accusation of the principal men among us, Pilate had condemned him to a cross, those who had first come to love him did not cease.
 He appeared to them spending a third day restored to life, for the prophets of God had foretold these things and a thousand other marvels about him.
 And the tribe of the Christians, so called after him, has still to this day not disappeared.

-This is one of the reasons that I do not believe the Christian narrative.
-While this is not proof for there being no God, it does call into question the narrative that many Christians proclaim is truth.
+This is one of the reasons that I do not believe the central claims of Christianity are true.
+While this is not proof for there being no God, it does call into question the narrative that many Christians proclaim is pure, unadulterated truth.